 I2.
 DamXDamPurpose Table

 This table contains information about the defined purposes of the dam.
 There is a many to one relationship with the Dam table via the DamID field.
 There should be at least one record in this table for each record in the Dam table, if possible.
-(Back to table of contents)
+(Back to Dam table) (Back to table of contents) (Back to table of contents)